Kurdish Hezbollah: Turkish military support

+The Kurdish Hezbollah claimed that they do not work with Turkey and that it is mere PKK propaganda, while Turkey also hated Hezbollah throughout their entire existence but only tolerated them at first, due to them fighting the PKK.
+A former JİTEM agent confirmed that the Turkish government had offered assistance to the Kurdish Hezbollah against the PKK, although Hüseyin Velioğlu kept refusing it, stating that the Kurdish Hezbollah really hates Turkey and aims for peace with the PKK.
+The PKK also exaggerated links between Turkey and the Kurdish Hezbollah, to discredit Kurdish Hezbollah and to distract the public from the fact that the PKK itself was infiltrated by Turkish agents before.
-The weekly 2000'e Doğru of 16 February 1992 reported that eyewitnesses and sympathizers of Hezbollah had informed them that members of the organization were educated in the headquarters of Turkey's rapid deployment force (Çevik Kuvvet) in Diyarbakır.
-Two days after the article was published its author, Halit Güngen was killed by unidentified murderers.
-Namik Taranci, the Diyarbakir representative of the weekly journal Gerçek (Reality), was shot dead on November 20, 1992 on his way to work in Diyarbakır.
-Again, the previous edition of the magazine had examined relations between the state and Hizbullah.
-Hafiz Akdemir, reporter for Özgür Gündem (Free Agenda), was shot dead in a Diyarbakır street on June 8, 1992, after reporting that a man who had given refuge to assassins fleeing a Hezbollah-style double killing in Silvan was released after only six weeks in custody, without even appearing in court.

-The 1993 report of Turkey's Parliamentary Investigation Commission referred to information that Hezbollah had a camp in the Batman region where they received political and military training and assistance from the security forces.
+The weekly 2000'e Doğru of 16 February 1992 reported that eyewitnesses and sympathizers of Kurdish Hezbollah had informed them that members of the organization were educated in the headquarters of Çevik Kuvvet, the rapid deployment force of the General Directorate of Security (Turkish National Police), in Diyarbakır.
+The article's author, Halit Güngen, was killed by unidentified murderers two days after the article was published.
+Namik Taranci, the Diyarbakir representative of the weekly journal Gerçek ("Reality"), was shot dead on November 20, 1992 on his way to work in Diyarbakır.
+Again, the previous edition of the magazine had examined relations between the Turkish state and Kurdish Hezbullah.
+Hafiz Akdemir, reporter for Özgür Gündem ("Free Agenda"), was shot dead in a street of Diyarbakır on June 8, 1992, after reporting that a man who had given refuge to assassins fleeing a Hezbollah-style double killing in Silvan was released after only six weeks in custody, without even appearing in court.
+The 1993 report of Turkey's parliamentary investigative commission referred to informations that the Kurdish Hezbollah had a camp in the Batman region where they received political and military training and assistance from the Turkish security forces.

-Former Minister Fikri Sağlar said in an interview with the paper Siyah-Beyaz (Black-White) that the army not only used Hezbollah, but actually founded and sponsored the organization.
-He maintained that such a decision had been taken in 1985 at the highest levels – the National Security Council.
+Former Minister Fikri Sağlar said in an interview with the paper Siyah-Beyaz ("Black-White") that the army not only used the Kurdish Hezbollah, but actually founded and sponsored the organization.
+He maintained that such a decision had been taken in 1985 at the highest levels: the National Security Council.
 On 17 January 2011 Arif Doğan, a retired colonel in the Turkish army who also claims to be a founder of JİTEM, while testifying in court in the Ergenekon case, declared that he set up Hezbollah as a contra group to force to fight and kill militants of the PKK.
 The organization was originally to be called Hizbul-Kontr ("Party of the Contras").

-According to journalist Faik Bulut, some Hizbollah members were caught in Istanbul with 40 kg of C-4 explosive and valid Turkish National Intelligence Organization identity cards.
+According to journalist Faik Bulut, some members of the Kurdish Hezbollah were caught in Istanbul with 40 kg of C-4 explosive and valid Turkish National Intelligence Organization identity cards in January 2000.